Quiz League of London: History

-The QLL has since incorporated many teams from the Greater London area, and currently (2022–23) has five divisions with ten teams in division one and eight teams in division two to five.
+The QLL has since incorporated many teams from the Greater London area, and currently (2025–26) has 53 Winter League teams across five divisions.
 The QLL runs the annual London Open Quiz Festival, which features a knockout competition between other quiz leagues from up and down the country and an annual open buzzer quiz using the University Challenge format.

 The QLL also runs a President's Cup league competition aimed at the top players, a Summer Friendly League designed to be a bit less challenging, a knockout Cup and Plate competition, the Brain of London (an individual competition using the MIMIR format), a charity night, and a summer social.
 Players in the QLL include previous Mastermind, Brain of Britain, and Only Connect winners and other television and radio quiz winners.
 The only founder member club of the original four teams extant in the QLL is Atletico (original name being Manor Arms).